sefcom/CPython-AST-Fuzzer/readme.md

 # pyFuzzer
-A toy project for Python interpreter fuzzing using AST mutators based on LibFuzzer.
+A toy project for Python interpreter fuzzing using AST-base mutators, based on LibFuzzer.
+*Started in SEFCOM.*

 ## Requirements
 - nix-shell